underhillanna/PhotosynQ-Documentation/tutorials/_building_an_advanced_macro.md

 ### Building an Advanced Macro

-When building a Macro for a Protocol using the `_protocol_set_` command, you start of the same way as building a macro discribed in the previous example ([Building a Macro](/tutorials/building_a_macro)).
+When building a Macro for a Protocol using the `_protocol_set_` command, you start of the same way as building a macro described in the previous example ([Building a Macro](/tutorials/building_a_macro)).
 But since a protocol set was used, accessing the retuned Parameters has changed a little.

 ### The `json.set` Object